WARQ

 WARQ (93.5 FM) is a commercial radio station in Columbia, South Carolina.
-It is owned by Connoisseur Media and it airs a top 40 (CHR) format branded as "Live 93.5".
-Its studios are on Pineview Road in Columbia, off U.S. Route 378.
+It is owned by Connoisseur Media and its studios are on Pineview Road in Columbia, off U.S. Route 378.

 WARQ is licensed by the Federal Communications Commission (FCC) to broadcast with an effective radiated power (ERP) of 2,800 watts.
 The transmitter tower is atop the Capitol Center building at 1201 Main Street.
 WARQ broadcasts using HD Radio (hybrid) technology.
-Its HD digital subchannels carry three formats: alternative rock as ALT 99.7, Christian radio from the Worship & Word Network, and adult album alternative as 94.9 The Palm.
+Its HD digital subchannels carry three formats: alternative rock as ALT 99.7, Christian radio from the Worship & Word Network, and adult album alternative as “The Palm”.

 History

-Easy Listening
+Easy listening

 The station signed on the air on February 6, 1971.
 Its original call sign was WXRY.
-It broadcast in mono with an automated Beautiful Music format.
-Later, the station converted to FM stereo, still with an Easy Listening music format supplied on reel to reel tape by Schulke.
+It broadcast in mono with an automated beautiful music format.
+Later, the station converted to FM stereo, still with an easy listening music format supplied on reel to reel tape by Schulke.
 The station played quarter hour sweeps of mostly soft instrumental cover versions of adult hits, along with Broadway and Hollywood show tunes.

 In 1983, the station adopted the call letters WCEZ, standing for Columbia and EZ listening music.
 It used the slogans "The Beautiful Place to Be" and "Easy 93 WCEZ."